DamianB-BitFlipper/algo-diploma/README.md

 APP_ID: -1
 ```

 This example config file lists three users, of which `alice` is the registrar.
-The role of a registrar is to issue diplomas to the students, in this case `bob` and `charlie`.
+The role of a registrar is to issue diplomas to the students, in this case, `bob` and `charlie`.

 4. Make the PyTEAL contract code: `make`